L1maginaire/RepeatingAlarmFOSS/features/AppWideLanguage.md

 }
 ```

-Good practice will be also to observe device's language preferenence change and persist it's value:
+Good practice will be also to observe device's language preference change and persist it's value:
 ```
 override fun onConfigurationChanged(newConfig: Configuration) {
     super.onConfigurationChanged(newConfig
     @Suppress("DEPRECATION")
-    getDefaultSharedPreferences().writeStringOf(PREF_APP_LANG, if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.N) newConfig.locales[0].language else newConfig.locale.language)
+    getDefaultSharedPreferences().writeStringOf(PREF_APP_LANG, if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.N)
+                                                                    newConfig.locales[0].language
+                                                                    else
+                                                                    newConfig.locale.language)
 }
 ```

-Moreover,```BaseActivity``` should also be always ready to reflect changes in app-wide language:
+Moreover,```BaseActivity``` should also be always ready to reflect changes in app-wide language.
+If we have something like ```SettingsActivity``` where actual value of persisted language changing, code might be the following:
 ```
 open class BaseActivity : AppCompatActivity() {
     ...